raunakkk21/Computing-and-Networking/README.md

 15.**LDAP(Lightweight directory access protocol)**-LDAP authentication is the process of verifying a user's identity by checking their credentials against an LDAP directory server.

-16.**CDN**-Content delivery networks (CDNs) work by establishing a point of presence (POP) or a group of CDN edge servers at multiple geographical locations.
-This geographically distributed network works on the principles of caching, dynamic acceleration, and edge logic computations.

 17.**API Gateway**-An application programming interface (API) gateway is software that takes an application user's request, routes it to one or more backend services, gathers the appropriate data and delivers it to the user in a single, combined package.